 Best Places to Play Exchange Blackjack

-As a proprietary product owned by global betting exchange company Betfair, the game of Exchange Blackjack is only available through the Betfair online casino platform.
+As a proprietary product owned by global betting exchange company Betfair, Exchange Blackjack is only available through the Betfair online casino platform.
 If you want to play this online casino game, you have to sign up at the site and find the title in their online portfolio.

 Exchange Blackjack Strategy

-The house edge attached to Exchange Blackjack stands at 3.90 percent – which is significantly higher than that offered by most blackjack variants, and especially traditional blackjack.
+The house edge attached to Exchange Blackjack stands at 3.90%, which is significantly higher than most blackjack variants, especially traditional blackjack.

-Unless you have a particular desire to play this unique take on twenty-one, the best strategy for preserving your bankroll is to simply avoid Exchange Blackjack in favor of the regular version.
-Ordinary blackjack offers a house edge of just 1.50 percent, and that’s when you’re playing according to gut instinct alone.
-Employ optimal strategy, and your house edge shrinks to under 0.50 percent.
+Unless you have a particular desire to play this unique take on twenty-one, the best strategy for preserving your bankroll is to avoid Exchange Blackjack in favor of the regular version.
+Ordinary blackjack offers a house edge of just 1.50%, and that’s when you’re playing according to gut instinct alone.
+Employ optimal strategy, and your house edge shrinks to under 0.50%.

-Based on these numbers alone, the best strategy when it comes to Exchange Blackjack is discipline, as high volatility gambles like this can produce big wins and even bigger losses.
+Based on these numbers alone, the best strategy for Exchange Blackjack is discipline, as high volatility gambles like this can produce big wins and even more significant losses.

 Exchange Blackjack History

-The concept of betting exchanges may be a bit unfamiliar to American gamblers, but in the U.K. and across Europe, Betfair has worked since 2000 to bring the creative wagering format to the industry’s forefront.
+The concept of betting exchanges may be unfamiliar to American gamblers.
+Still, in the U.K. and across Europe, Betfair has worked since 2000 to bring the creative wagering format to the industry’s forefront.

-Essentially, a betting exchange operates much like a stock market, with bettors placing their wagers against one another rather than the sportsbook.
-During any sports contest or event, true odds are posted for the result, along with a variety of team and player specific proposition bets, and a whole host of additional wagers.
-The exchange concept is based on bettors taking either side of a particular wager, with the odds fluctuating in real time to reflect the current market conditions.
+Essentially, a betting exchange operates much like a stock market, with bettors placing their wagers against one another.
+True odds are posted for the result during any event, along with various team and player-specific proposition bets and a whole host of additional wagers.
+The exchange concept is based on bettors taking either side of a particular stake, with the odds fluctuating in real-time to reflect the current market conditions.

 Becoming Popular Internationally

-Betting exchanges have proven to be quite popular with European punters, as the system allows for more fluid in-game wagering, the ability to “hedge” bets in real time, and the option to immediately “cash out” wagers in which you’re currently winning for an equitable portion of the overall purse.
+Betting exchanges have proven to be quite popular with European punters.
+The system allows for more fluid in-game wagering, the ability to “hedge” bets in real-time, and the option to immediately “cash-out” wagers in which you’re currently winning for an equitable portion of the overall purse.

-In a bold move over a decade ago, Betfair decided to adopt the betting exchange concept to its expanding lineup of online casino game offerings.
-The result is a new wave of Exchange based table games, such as Exchange Baccarat, Exchange Hold’em, and of course, Exchange Blackjack.
+Betfair decided to adopt the betting exchange concept to its expanding lineup of online casino game offerings in a bold move over a decade ago.
+The result is a new wave of Exchange-based table games, such as Exchange Baccarat, Exchange Hold’em, and of course, Exchange Blackjack.

-The concept seems simple enough on its surface: rather than playing blackjack hands for yourself and wagering on the results of your own play, Exchange Blackjack enables you to wager on four automated blackjack players, on the dealer, or on several prop bets.
+The concept seems simple enough on its surface.
+Rather than playing blackjack hands for yourself and wagering on the results of your play, Exchange Blackjack enables you to wager on four automated blackjack players on the dealer or several prop bets.